About Us Groups Events Articles Forums Training Rituals Store Joining

 DAILY MEAL PRAYER

 At the evening meal (or whatever is the main meal of the day), it is appropriate to honor Vesta, the living flame, who is associated with the cook fire and the Penates.
 If, like me, you live alone and have irregular, quick meals, make a point of offering to Vesta a bit of whatever it is you're eating whenever you do sit down for a meal.
-Ideally, a place should be set for Vesta at the table with a serving of all that which the family is eating, then after dinner, but before dessert, the contents of the plate be cast into the fire on the hearth.
+Ideally, a place should be set for Vesta at the table with a serving of all that which the family is eating, then after dinner, but before dessert, the contents of the plate are cast into the fire on the hearth.
 As the offering is made, a short prayer to Vesta is made:

-Greetings Mother Vesta!
+Greetings, Mother Vesta!

-Accipe hoc sacrificium factum meo artificio de tua auxilia beata
+Accipe hoc sacrificium factum meo artificio de tua auxilia beata.

 Accept this offering, made by my own handiwork with your blessed help.

-Te precor humiliter uti sis volens propitia foco meo domique familiaeque meae
+Te precor humiliter uti sis volens propitia foco meo, domique familiaeque meae.

-I humbly beseech you to bless my hearth, and the home of my family
+I humbly beseech you to bless my hearth, and the home of my family.

 Be thou increased by this which I give to you.